haakonms/MLproject/README.md

 ## How to train.
 * Open train.ipynb, set paths to images to train on and select name of output.
+Be careful about the differences in running the file locally compared to Google Drive, in having the correct directories.
 * Parameters for fitting and image augmentation can be adjusted.
 * To train the data we strongly recommend using Google CoLab or a robust GPU.
 * The fit generator has been run with several epochs, but due to runtime errors we had to run the cell several times on repeat.